New-Jersey-Forest-Service/ForMOM-DBReformatter/README.md

 Most values are typed (function params and returns).
 Typing helps for some things, but for the dictionaries, the function comments should help the most.

-Also, I didn't realize you can actually do static type checking (mypy) until like a week ago, so the type hints were meant for my IDE to give autocomplete.
-If you'd like, learn mypy, but the scripts work so I never bothered.
+I didn't realize you can do static type checking until last week, so the type hints are for my IDE to give me autocomplete.
+It should pass a checker like mypy, but the script works so I never bothered.